aoliong-hub/ARDemo/readme_en.md

 ## Constraints

-1. This instance can run only on the standard system and supports Huawei mobile phones (Mate 60, Mate 60 Pro, and Mate X5).
+1. This instance can run only on the standard system and supports Huawei mobile phones (Mate 60,Mate 60 Pro,and Mate X5).
 2. DevEco Studio version: DevEco Studio NEXT Developer Beta2 or later.
 3. HarmonyOS SDK version: HarmonyOS NEXT Developer Beta2 and above.